theMK2k/Media-Hoarder/DONE.md

   OK - imdb search/find
   OK - imdb scraping on persons, companies etc.

+## More Dialogs
+OK - add AudioLanguageDialog
+OK - add SubtitleLanguageDialog
+OK -> for clicking the individual language in the MediaList OK -> allow "filter by this language"
+OK -> what do we do with "+3" entries?
+OK  -> they should expand

 ## Icons for Navbar?
 OK - would it be good to have (many) icons for the sections and filters in the navbar?